 - 5.6.
 The liabilities were assessed using an accrued benefits method which takes into account pensionable membership up to the valuation date, and makes an allowance for expected future salary growth to retirement or expected earlier date of leaving pensionable membership. - 5.7.
-The calculation of the estimated cost of benefits earned (or 'accrued') by existing members over the year from 1 April 2013 allows for all expected future pay and pension increases, and is based on the Projected Unit Method of calculation.
+The calculation of the estimated cost of benefits earned (or 'accrued') by existing members as determined at the 31 March 2016 valuation allows for all expected future pay and pension increases, and is based on the Projected Unit Method of calculation.
 This amount is expressed as a percentage of the members' pensionable pay over the year.